 Address: Prater 7/1 Riesenradplatz 1, Vienna 1020 Austria

-Prater Park was opened to the public for recreational use in the latter half of the 18th Century.
-Then, in the years that followed, it opened up to festivals and the theme park that still stands today.
+Prater Park was opened for recreational use in the latter half of the 18th Century.
+Then, in the following years, it opened up to festivals and the theme park that still stands today.

-To find Prater amusement park (or Wurstelprater), take yourself up to Vienna’s second district and head to the northwestern tip of the Grüner Prater.
-Once nearby, keep an eye out for the giant Ferris wheel teetering from the tree tops.
+To find Prater amusement park (or Wurstelprater), take yourself to Vienna’s second district and head to the northwestern tip of the Grüner Prater.
+Once nearby, watch for the giant Ferris wheel teetering from the tree tops.

 See Related: Vienna vs Munich: What’s the Difference?